 These are facts and key points that I concluded from the panels:

-- Indonesia and Australia relationship have been moving forward.
+- Indonesia-Australia relationship has been moving forward.
 The two governments have been trying to conclude comprehensive economic agreements that will provide more fundamentals for economic cooperation.
 IA-CEPA for instance.

 - Based on the Indonesian Consulate General in Melbourne data, Indonesia is the 10th trade partners of Australia.
 Australia is the 14th trade partners of Indonesia.
 It is indeed an unfortunate fact for neighboring countries.